The Launching of Cosmic Ray Driven Outflows: Discussion

 When streaming dominates the energy transfer, the overall efficiency and partition between kinetic energy and heating depends on the injecting CR flux as shown in Figure~\ref{fig:energyratio_flux}.
 A higher injected CR flux leads to smaller ratio between heating and kinetic energy.
 The kinetic energy term is proportional to fluid velocity $v_{\rm x}$, while the heating term is proportional to local Alfv\'{e}n velocity.
 The gas is accelerated to higher velocity in the larger CR flux simulations, so the kinetic energy term rises.
 In our highest CR flux run (HSE\_20F\_str), the kinetic energy and heating are roughly comparable to each other.

 The end result is that CR acceleration of outflows is most efficient when heating is limited.
 This is trivially achieved in our non-streaming runs where heating is absent.
+This result is in qualitative agreement with the results found by \citet{quataert2021stream}, who found that CRs drive much weaker mass outflows when streaming is present than in the pure diffusion limit \citep{quataert2021physics}.
+Quantitatively, they see a larger difference between pure diffusion and streaming runs than we do, but this may be attributed to their use of an isothermal equation of state, which would be equivalent to adopting a much stronger cooling regime.
 If streaming operates, increasing the injected CR flux accelerates the gas more rapidly, lowering the ratio of gas velocity to the streaming (Alfv\'{e}n) velocity.
 This highlights the importance of understanding the detailed dynamics of CR transport in star-forming galaxies and, if streaming is important, introduces stronger dependence on CR flux than might be anticipated by a simple comparison of the CR flux to our derived Eddington flux.